Privacy & Cookies Policy

 - let you have a copy of the information in an intelligible form.

 To make a request for access to the personal information we may hold you need to put the request in writing addressing it to BE Offices, Corporate department, CentralPoint, 45 Beech Street, London EC2Y 8AD.
 Any access request will be subject to a fee of £10 to meet our costs in providing you with such information.

 Disclosure of personal information

-We may share your information with any member of the Business Environment Group.
+We may share your information with any member of the BE Offices Group.

 In many circumstances we will not disclose personal data without consent.
 However when we investigate a complaint, for example, we will need to share personal information with the organisation concerned and with other relevant bodies.
 We may also share your information with third parties: